Schroeder, William (1927–2012)

 More details concerning the life and ministry of William Schroeder can be found in the following works that he authored: “In Search of Wilhelm Schroeder I,” Mennonite Historian 19/2 (June 1993): 1, 6–7; “My Inter-Mennonite Christian Heritage,” Mennonite Historian 30/2 (June 2004): 1–2, 7; and A Genealogical History of Wilhelm Schroeder (1761–1827) and Helena Reimer (1788–1829) and their descendants (Winnipeg, 2005).

 In 2013, William’s wife, Hilda Schroeder, donated to the Centre for Mennonite Brethren Studies, Winnipeg, books and personal papers from the library of William Schroeder.
 Sandra Schroeder and her husband, Marlowe Rempel, delivered the materials to the Centre on July 30, 2013.
+Then, following the passing of Hilda on May 12, 2019, Sandra brought the remaining personal papers from William's library.

 Scope and Content